DataDog/datadog-agent/docs/public/components/using-components.md

 In our example, the `config.Component` might have dozens of dependencies instantiated from the core bundle.
 Fx handles all of this.

-## Using non-component types with Fx
+## Using plain data types with Fx

-As your migration to components is not finished, you might need to manually instruct Fx on how to create certain types.
+As your migration to components is not finished, you might need to manually instruct Fx on how to use plain types.

 You will need to use `fx.Supply` for this.
 More details can be found [here](fx.md).